efrecon/http2mqtt/README.md

   can be used to selectively deny to some of the hosts that would otherwise have had been permitted using `-allow`.

+- `-path` and `-module` takes the local path to a directory where to find old-style packages or modules.
+The directory will then be added to the access path in order to arrange for access to specific packages at specific locations on the disk.

 - `-package` takes the name of a package, possibly followed by a colon and a version number as a value.
 It will arrange for the interpreter to load that package (at that version number).